-In addition to the quantitative listing criteria set out above, issuers of Nasdaq-listed securities (whether on the NCM or NGM) must comply with the Nasdaq rules relating to corporate governance described below, with two key exceptions:
+In addition to the quantitative listing criteria set out above, listed companies must comply with the Nasdaq rules relating to corporate governance described below, with two key exceptions:

 - Foreign Private Issuers.
-A listed foreign private issuer is permitted to follow home country practice in lieu of Nasdaq's corporate governance standards, other than the Nasdaq's requirements that it must87 (1) provide Nasdaq with notification of any non-compliance by the issuer with Nasdaq corporate governance requirements; 88 and (2) have an audit committee that meets the requirements (including independence requirements) of Exchange Act Rule 10A-3.
-89 A foreign private issuer making its IPO or first US listing on Nasdaq that follows home country practice in lieu of the Nasdaq corporate governance requirements must disclose in its registration statement or on its website each requirement which it does not follow and describe the home country practice followed by it in lieu of such requirements.
-90 - Controlled Companies.
+A listed foreign private issuer is permitted to follow home-country practice in lieu of Nasdaq's corporate governance standards, other than the Nasdaq's requirements that it must (1) provide Nasdaq with notification of any non-compliance by the issuer with Nasdaq corporate governance requirements; (2) have an audit committee that meets the requirements (including independence requirements) of Exchange Act Rule 10A-3; and (3) abide by the Nasdaq voting rights requirements.
+A foreign private issuer making its IPO or first US listing on Nasdaq that follows home-country practice in lieu of the Nasdaq corporate governance requirements must disclose in its registration statement or on its website each requirement which it does not follow and describe the home-country practice followed by it in lieu of such requirements. - Controlled Companies.
 A controlled company is one in which more than 50% of the voting power for the election of directors is held by an individual, a group or another company.
 MLPs often qualify as controlled companies.
-A controlled company is not required to comply with Nasdaq's requirements to have a majority of independent directors or a compensation committee, and requirements relating to independent director oversight of director nominations.91
+A controlled company is not required to comply with Nasdaq requirements to have a majority of independent directors or a compensation committee, and requirements relating to independent director oversight of director nominations.72